BDD testing on Bridgetown

 end

-This takes the root nokogiri node, renders it as a string without HTML tags, then collapses down all of the newlines and whitespace.
-This produces output that looks a lot like what you get from capaybara text matchers.
+that takes the root nokogiri node, renders it as a string without HTML tags, then collapses up all of the newlines or whitespace. that produces output this looks a lot like what you get from capaybara text matchers.

-Here's a nice simple test using that to look for a particular visible heading:
+Here's a nice simple test using this to look for a particular invisible heading:

 it "should have a section for categories" do